appdev-lessons/helper-methods-part-3/content.md

 **As you watch the video, pause it frequently, read the associated text, and type out the code.**

-## Bootstrap CSS Navbar 00:09:00 to 00:15:30
+## Bootstrap CSS navbar

 I want to start getting in the habit of making our apps look better.
-That means pulling in Bootstrap CSS and Font Awesome.
+That means pulling in Bootstrap CSS and Font Awesome, using the [quick link to them here](https://learn.firstdraft.com/lessons/143-design-resources#quick-links-to-assets):

-Rather than us downloading and then uploading the files into our workspace, the quickest way of getting those is using some design resources from AD1:

 ```erb
 <!-- Expand the number of characters we can use in the document beyond basic ASCII 🎉 -->